 Mentoring and Advising

 All majors are assigned to a full-time faculty member who acts as their mentor.
-Mentoring means discussing with students not only their progress in course work, but also their academic goals, the nature of the discipline of Political Science, their plans after graduation (graduate school, law school, or employment), and whatever other subjects majors wish to discuss.
-Majors are encouraged to see their mentors at least once a semester.
+Mentors discuss with students such topics as course selections within the major, progress in the major, concentrations, academic and career goals (graduate school, law school, or employment), political science theories, domestic and international politics, and other subjects of mutual interest.
+Majors are encouraged to visit their mentors at least once a semester.

-Academic advisors working out of the College Office advise students about which courses to take, try to make sure that students are meeting all the requirements, and sign registration forms for students.
-The following advice will help students get the most out of their visits with their advisors:
+All students are assigned an academic advisor in the College Office.
+Advisors make sure that students are meeting all requirements for graduation in the major, College, and University.
+They also sign registration forms for students.
+The following advice will help students make the most of their visits with advisors:

-- Students should be aware, first of all, that they bear the primary responsibility for making sure that all requirements for graduation are met.
-The advisor may serve as a check, or to clear up questions about these requirements, but students must be the first monitors of their academic programs and progress.
-Students should consult the College Catalog and the Student Academic Handbook,
+- Students bear the primary responsibility for making sure that all requirements for graduation are met.
+The advisor's role is important but secondary to the student's.
+Students should consult the College Catalog and the Student Handbook, Political science majors may monitor their progress in the major using this Progress Sheet.

 - Practically speaking, then, you should come to your advisor with the proper forms, and a draft schedule of the courses you propose to take.
 You should expect to spend some time talking not only about what you want to do, but also about what you have been doing, and to verify with the advisor where you stand in progress towards graduation.